Upcoming Events

 OurStory Architectural Internship

-Launched in summer 2025 in partnership with Actual Architecture Co. and the UNL College of Architecture, the OurStory architectural internship experience provides young, Nebraska-based architects with advanced training, mentorship, and opportunities to work on real-world, aging-ready, and innovative housing design and construction projects.
-This program is made possible by the generous support of AARP and AIA.
+To advance the OurStory project, we partnered with Actual Architecture Co. and the UNL College of Architecture, to create a year-round internship program.
+Together, we provide young, Nebraska-based architects with advanced training, mentorship, and opportunities to work on real-world, aging-ready, and innovative housing design and construction projects.

 2025 OurStory Interns